zunicd/Vote-Counting/README.md

-## Vote Counting - PyPoll
+# Vote Counting - PyPoll

+### Objective

-The dataset *Resources/election_data.csv* contains a set of poll data.
-It is composed of three columns: **Voter ID**, **County**, and **Candidate**.
-The Python script *`main.py`* analyzes the votes and calculates each of the following:
+The Python script *`main.py`* analyzes the votes from the dataset *Resources/election_data.csv* and calculates each of the following:

-• The total number of votes cast
+- The total number of votes cast

-• A complete list of candidates who received votes
+- A complete list of candidates who received votes

-• The percentage of votes each candidate won
+- he percentage of votes each candidate won

-• The total number of votes each candidate won
+- The total number of votes each candidate won

-• The winner of the election based on popular vote
+- The winner of the election based on popular vote

 In addition, the script prints the analysis to the terminal and saves to a text file *election_results.txt*: